 - Once you have entered the IP address, select the finish button on the final installer window.

-- Upon completion of the installation process, you will now find a few shortcuts for launching our software on your desktop and shortcuts in the Navigator folder located in the start/programs option.
+- Upon completing the installation process, you will find a few shortcuts for launching our software on your desktop and shortcuts in the Navigator folder located in the start/programs option.

 - The Configuration client has security built-in, and when it first launches, it will ask for authentication.
 It will most likely be the first component that will catch your attention and require initial authentication.

 - The configuration client has two default users, "User" with a capital "U" or "Administrator," with a capital "A." Neither of these users has a password, so leave that field blank.